 BellyBelly writer and mother, Emily, says, “My go-to lazy dinner is simply called the ‘platter’.
-I just cut up veggies, and put them on a big platter with whole grain crackers, chunks of tasty cheese and homemade dip, and everyone helps themselves.
-Of course it’s my kids favourite meal!
-Ironically they hate the curries, which I love and spend hours on – not to mention the extra time sourcing all the hard to find ingredients.
+I just cut up veggies, and put them on a big platter with whole-grain crackers, chunks of tasty cheese, and homemade dip, and everyone helps themselves.
+Of course, it’s my kids favorite meal!
+Ironically they hate the curries, which I love and spend hours on – not to mention the extra time sourcing all the hard-to-find ingredients.
 They just say ‘Eww’ and push their bowls away!”

 #2: Meal planning is a sanity saver